student@hack3rs:~/learning$ ls -R modules/

 - 4 Packet Capture and Protocol Analysis with Wireshark / TSharkopen module topic 1

-Develop a repeatable packet-analysis workflow using Wireshark and TShark.
-Focus on scoping captures, filtering effectively, and turning packet evidence into defensive conclusions.
+Packet capture analysis is the highest-fidelity evidence available during a network incident.
+This module builds a repeatable workflow using Wireshark and TShark — scoping captures, filtering effectively, and turning raw packet data into analyst conclusions.

 - 5 Network Security Monitoring with Zeek and Suricataopen module topic 2